easybuilders/easybuild/docs/Code_style.rst

    that wraps around to the next line, and then continues on to the line after that"""

+Usually, a single leading space is used on continuation lines for descriptions that are wrapped across multiple lines.

 For a long value of ``configopts``, string concatenation using '``+=```' can be used.
 Do make sure to include a space either and the end of all but the last partial value, or at the beginning of each partial value except the first one: